limikael/freecad-slic3r-tools/README.md

 Toolbar can only work with one profile.
 To export the current profile from slic3r and use it from Slic3r Toolbar, go to "File >> Export Config..." from inside Slic3r.

+### Destination directory for .stl files

+By default, slic3r-tools will export .stl files to the same direcotry as the main free cad document.
+If you want to export .stl files somewhere lese, you can set a directory here.

 ## Tools
 <img align="right" width="50" src="https://raw.githubusercontent.com/limikael/freecad-slic3r-tools/master/Resources/icons/Stl.svg?sanitize=true">